6 tips to improve workplace culture:

 The goal of every employer is to boost productivity among employees.
 Even if you prefer a more traditional hard-line approach to management, there is a fine line between a driven work environment and one that is overly competitive to the point of toxicity.

-Here, we examine some common tactics and mind-sets that may contribute towards the creation of a toxic work culture, and some tips on how to resolve team issues in a healthy way.
+Here, we examine some common tactics and mind-sets that may contribute towards the creation of a toxic work culture, and some tips on how to improve workplace culture in a healthy way.

 1. Give credit where credit is due